Oil & Gas Daily Field Report App — Capture Incident Reports and Pipeline Logs Offline

 Operations Managers

 Operations managers overseeing multiple pipeline spreads, drill programs, or refinery turnarounds need visibility into daily progress without waiting for end-of-day email summaries.
-BuildLog provides a centralized view of all daily reports across sites.
-When logs sync, managers can review field activity, track flagged issues, and pull reports for owner meetings.
+BuildLog provides a centralized view of all daily field reports across job sites.
+When field tickets sync, managers can review activity, track flagged contractor incidents, and pull reports for owner meetings.

 Many oil and gas operators also manage construction activities — compressor stations, processing facilities, tank farms, and wellpad infrastructure.
-These teams use BuildLog as both their energy-sector daily log tool and their construction daily report software for vertical construction components, maintaining consistent documentation across all project types.
+These teams use BuildLog as both their energy-sector field reporting tool and their construction daily report software for vertical construction components, maintaining consistent documentation across all project types.

 How BuildLog Works for Oil and Gas Operations

-2. Select your site — Each pipeline spread, drill site, or facility is set up as a separate site in BuildLog.
-Reports are organized by site.
+2. Select your job site — Each pipeline spread, well site, or facility is set up as a separate site in BuildLog.
+Field reports are organized by site and date.

-3. Record your daily log — Tap record and speak about the day's activities: work performed, crew counts, equipment, weather, safety observations.
+3. Record your daily field report — Tap record and speak about the day's activities: work performed, crew counts, equipment, weather stand-downs, safety observations, and any contractor incidents.
 Add typed notes if needed.

 4. Attach photos — Take photos directly from BuildLog or attach existing images.
 Each photo is automatically GPS-tagged and timestamped.

-5. Submit — Review your report and submit.
+5. Submit — Review your field report and submit.
 If you are offline, the report saves locally and syncs automatically when you reconnect.
-Once submitted, the report is timestamped and locked — it cannot be altered, which satisfies evidentiary record requirements.
+Once submitted, the report is timestamped and locked — it cannot be altered, satisfying evidentiary record and audit trail requirements.

-6. Export — Generate a PDF of any daily report or a batch of reports for a date range.
-Share directly with owners, inspectors, or your project management office.
+6. Export — Generate a PDF of any field report or a batch of reports for a date range.
+Share directly with owner-operators, HSE leads, or your project management office.

 The entire process takes two to three minutes.
-For pipeline inspectors covering 10 or more stations per day, BuildLog can be used to create a single comprehensive daily report or individual logs per station — whatever the project documentation plan requires.
+For pipeline inspectors covering 10 or more stations per day, BuildLog can be used to create a single comprehensive daily field report or individual field tickets per station — whatever the project documentation plan requires.

 Learn more about how teams in the energy sector are moving away from paper in our guide on how oil and gas companies automate daily logs, and see how voice-to-text daily logs for pipeline projects are changing field documentation workflows.

 No download, no IT setup.
-Open BuildLog in your browser and start capturing daily reports by voice and photo — even without cell service.
+Open BuildLog in your browser and start capturing incident reports and daily field reports by voice and photo — even offshore with no cell signal.
 Built for the field, not the office.

 Frequently Asked Questions